Atracsys/SlicerAstmPhantomTest/README.md

 ### Installation
 Pre-built installers more than twenty systems are available for Windows from the [Download page](https://plustoolkit.github.io/download.html).
 To know which installer to choose, you may refer to the table at the bottom of that page.
 Until a new stable release is available, it is important to download from the **Latest Development Snapshot**, as it includes new features necessary for the tests.

+:warning: PLUS Toolkit offers a wrapper to a system SDK, but **does not include the actual SDK**, which needs to be installed separately on the computer.
+Moreover, there may be a version requirement (e.g, the Atracsys SDK has to be 4.5.2 or more recent).

 To install on Linux or Mac OS, please refer to the [Developer's guide](https://plustoolkit.github.io/developersguide).

 ### Configuration file